denise-b076/startup/README.md

 [My Notes](notes.md)

-Tint-Hint is a pallette generator that can randomly generate colors and save them to their gallery to be shared along with other recent users' palletes.
+Tint-Hint is a pallette generator that can randomly generate colors and save them to a user's gallery to be shared along with other recent users' palletes.

 > [!NOTE]